Venison with Cumberland Sauce

 - Meat stock.
 As we just saw, the oldest versions of Cumberland don’t have this, but the addition of meat stock — especially demi-glace or glace de viande – adds a lot to the flavor.
 If you don’t have demi, use regular stock and boil it down.
 Only be very careful about any other salt in the sauce, as the boiled-down stock will get very salty.

 - Spices.
 English dry mustard (Coleman’s) is almost always used, and so is freshly ground black pepper.
 And I mean freshly ground: It makes a difference in this case, as black pepper is one of the primary flavors in this sauce.
 A lot of recipes also add a pinch of cayenne pepper.
 This might sound modern, but keep in mind that cayenne starts appearing in European food as early as the 1600s.
 The iconic French chef Auguste Escoffier added ground ginger to his version of Cumberland.

 You can certainly make Cumberland sauce on the side, or you can do as I do and make it as a pan sauce when you are done cooking.
 I prefer this method because it takes advantage of the browned bits in the saute pan and uses fewer pots, which means less to clean up afterwards.

-And you need not restrict yourself to venison here.
+This sauce is also perfect for pan-seared venison tenderloin, but you need not restrict yourself to venison here.
 Cumberland has been used for hare, lamb, duck and goose since it was invented.
 It is one of my all-time favorite sauces for a simply seared duck breast, wild or domestic.